History

 When the COVID-19 Lockdown was announced in March 2020, the charity rapidly re-mapped its services to ensure the thousands of people it helps each year were not left vulnerable and unsupported.
 We were on the frontline of delivering the Government’s Everyone In initiative, which moved 37,000 people who had been rough sleeping into hotels and B&Bs across the UK, and we established a digital inclusion programme to ensure already vulnerable people were not further excluded by social distancing and the national move online.

-Today, we support over 1,000 men, women and families in over 150 residences across North East England and South London – and our support for those who need it remains as person-centred, best practice, heartfelt and hopeful as it first started out almost 40 years ago.
+We now support over 1,300 men, women and families in over 150 residences across North East England and South London – and our support for those who need it remains as person-centred, best practice, heartfelt and hopeful as it first started out almost 40 years ago.